Sausage Spinach Pasta Bake

 - 1/2 cup grated Parmesan cheese

 - Drain pasta; stir into turkey mixture.
 Add spinach and cream; heat through.
-Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+Transfer to a 13x9-in. baking dish coated with cooking spray.
 Sprinkle with cheeses.
-Bake, uncovered, at 350° for 25-30 minutes or until golden brown.
-Yield: 10 servings.
+Bake, uncovered, 25-30 minutes or until golden brown.

 We don't have problems with sodium, but I can my own tomatoes, so I used them.
 Aldo used game sausage.
 I have to say this was lovely.
 Fresh spinach made the dish perfect for us.
 Thanks for submitting this.
 Will make it again.

 QUESTION- CAN YOU USE FRESH SPINACH INSTEAD OF FROZEN?
 IF SO WHEN WOULD YOU ADD IT?
 HAVEN'T MADE BUT SOUNDS GOOD AND PLAN ON MAKING IT.
 THANKS GOOD